Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Analysis of the lower eyelids

-I examine the size of the fat bags, the depth of the dark circles, the tone of the orbicular muscle, and the quality of the skin.
+I examine the size of the under-eye bags, the depth of the dark circles, the tone of the orbicular muscle, and the quality of the skin.
 I also check the elasticity of the lower eyelid, as in some cases there may be laxity that needs to be treated to avoid complications.

 Evaluation of facial volume